adezfouli/savigp/README.md

 Xtest = d['test_X']
 Ytest = d['test_Y']

-# is is just of name that will be used for the name of folders and files when exporting results
+# it is just a name that will be used for naming folders and files when exporting results
 name = 'boston'

 # defining the likelihood function